-Three gas/hot air furnaces are used in the
+Three gas/hot air furnaces are used in the coach.
+Each unit has a separate zone thermostat, figure 3-11.

-Figure 3-12.
+Figure 3-11.
 Heater Thermostat

-One furnace is located in the living room, another is in the galley area, and the third in the bedroom.
-The bedroom furnace is also used to supply hot air to the bathroom via a separate duct booster fan controlled by a thermostat in the bathroom.
+One furnace is located in the living room, another is in the dinette area, and the third in the bedroom.
+The dinette furnace is also used to supply hot air to the bathroom via a separate duct booster fan controlled by a thermostat in the bathroom.

-Separate heating can also be provided by circulating hot-water heaters which function through engine coolant heat exchange when the engine is operating and the Winter-Summer Heat Selector switch is (located on the upper left auxiliary dash) in Winter position.
+Separate heating can also be provided by circulating hot-water heaters (chassis heaters) which function through engine coolant heat exchange when the engine is operating and the Winter-Summer Heat Selector switch (located on the upper left auxiliary dash) is in Winter position.
+These heaters share the area thermostat with the